CONNECT

 • Bring these corners to the top of the sheet and tuck them into the top two corners - keep your hands tucked in with them!

-• Lift your arms up so that the sheet hangs down, and give it a good shake out before placing it back down on the table (elastic facing upwards and towards you).
+• Lift your arms so the sheet hangs down, and give it a good shake out before placing it back down on the table (elastic facing upwards and towards you).
 It should now be an almost square shape.

 • Fold the top into the middle.